getstackhead/project-validator/README.md

-# Mackerel Project validator
+# StackHead Project validator

-This tool validates your Mackerel project definition files.
+This tool validates your StackHead project definition files.

 The schema is provided as [JSON Schema](https://json-schema.org/).